uncleankiwi/javafx-and-fun-things/README.md

 ![RichTextGradient swatches comparison](https://github.com/uncleankiwi/javafx-and-fun-things/blob/master/previews/RTGswatches.png)

+Above: a comparison of results.
+From top to bottom: RGB, HSB, and CMYK.

 - RGB tends to produce more muted colours in between as they are more likely to pass through grays.

 - HSB results in more colourful gradients.